Learning in online and blended education

 Read the knowledge file from Onderwijsadvies & Training (O&T) about social contact and community building in an online environment

-- Feedbackfruits Peer review This tool is integrated ULearning and Blackboard and automatically facilitates the entire peer feedback process.
+- Feedbackfruits Peer review This tool is integrated in ULearning and Blackboard and automatically facilitates the entire peer feedback process.
 Students are notified to hand in their assignments, are automatically assigned to students to give peer feedback to and automatically receive their feedback.

 - Pitch2Peer.
 This tool is also integrated in Blackboard and is specifically focused on peer feedback for videos or presentations.
 This for example can be used as a replacement of face-to-face poster presentations.